 I have seen that many people do not know the value of life.
 Among them are some who have been given so much wealth that they do not need to seek income, yet they spend much of the day sitting at the market looking at people, and how many harmful and evil things must pass before them!
 And among them are those who isolate themselves and play chess.
 And there are those who waste time through reciting stories of the kings and rulers, or talking about things being cheap or expensive.
 I learned that God does not show the value of life and realization of the worth of time except to those to whom He gives His blessing and inspires them toward benefiting from it.

-Sufyān al-Thawrī said, “Whoever reaches the age of the Prophet [63 years of age], , then let him acquire a burial shroud for himself.”
+Sufyān al-Thawrī said, “Whoever reaches the age of the Prophet [63 years of age], peace be upon him, then let him acquire a burial shroud for himself.”

 It was said to Ibn al-Mubārak, “Why do you not come sit in our gatherings?”
 He said, “I like to sit with the Companions and the Tābiʿūn“.
 By this he meant that he preferred to read the books he had.

 Whoever spends the time of his youth in seeking knowledge, then in his old age he will gratefully treasure the harvest of what he has planted, and he will take pleasure in writing down what he has gathered.

 I reflected upon myself and those of my extended family who spent their lives in acquiring wealth while I spent my childhood and youth seeking knowledge, and I saw that I have not been deprived of anything they have acquired.